hetznercloud/terraform-provider-hcloud/website/docs/d/load_balancer.html.md

 - `id` - (int) Unique ID of the Load Balancer.
 - `load_balancer_type` - (string) Name of the Type of the Load Balancer.
 - `name` - (string) Name of the Load Balancer.
 - `location` - (string) Name of the location the Load Balancer is in.
+See the [Hetzner Docs](https://docs.hetzner.com/cloud/general/locations/#what-locations-are-there) for more details about locations.
 - `ipv4` - (string) IPv4 Address of the Load Balancer.
 - `ipv6` - (string) IPv4 Address of the Load Balancer.
 - `algorithm` - (Optional) Configuration of the algorithm the Load Balancer use.